FIX: Kaspersky Antivirus won’t update on Windows PCs

 - Check a totally reliable clock for the time, and adjust the date and time settings on that window accordingly.
 Then press the Change button.

 - Note that there might be something up with your laptop’s or desktop’s CMOS battery.
-If so, it’s probably better to sync your system’s time with the Microsoft time server as outlined in this detailed article.
+If so, it’s probably better to sync your system’s time with the Microsoft time server.